 What does the program offer?

 Faculty provide mentorship and one-on-one workshopping.
-Instructors will discuss ideas, experiences, and obstacles that you may be encountering with their literary journalism.
-You will have time to work on their manuscripts, receive individual consultations with faculty, and participate in group discussions.
+Instructors will discuss story ideas, craft concepts such as voice and structure, and challenges writers may be encountering with their literary journalism.
+Writers will have time to work on their manuscripts, receive individual consultations with faculty, and participate in group discussions.

 Successful applicants will receive 100% scholarship to cover tuition, on-site accommodation, and on-site meals.